Subscribe Sign Up

 LearnWorlds – another good platform with everything you might need to create engaging online courses.
 Aside from the basics, LearnWorlds gives you the opportunity to create a networking environment for students.
 It also offers useful functions like gamification and interactive video tools.

-It’s worth mentioning that there are lots of platforms dedicated to teaching English, such as Engoo or Amazing Talker.
+It’s worth mentioning that there are lots of platforms dedicated to teaching English, such as Promova, Engoo or Amazing Talker.
 A full list of Online Course Platforms can be found here.

 To keep your students engaged and motivated, consider using various online tools, such as video conferencing platforms, interactive whiteboards, and language learning apps like the Ling app.
 No matter which platform you choose, at some point you’ll need to enhance your content with video to make your course better, more engaging and interactive for your students.
 That’s where Movavi software will come in handy!
 Use our Video Editor Online to quickly edit an educational video.
 Especially for those who are teaching online, we’ve created a template to make things even easier for you: